teshi24/PASSION-Bias-Evaluation/README.md

 ### Fairness Evaluation as of Bachelor Thesis "Demographic Biases in Dermatology AI"
-TODO: Fix docu!!!, include docu of the configs file

-**Note: The code still must be cleaned and pushed to the original project, which will be done in the following days (as of 6.6.2025).**

-The evaluator class got introduced to evaluate fairness.
-Also, the stratified splits experiment can be executed with this class.

-For any experiment, the _label_ and _PASSION_split_ files must be available in the _data_ folder.
-They can be gathered from PASSION's repository or the zip file in the thesis.

-If there is no experiment file with predictions existing, run the PASSION experiments as indicated above.
-Note: Currently, the code has only been tested on exp1.
+The fairness evaluation pipeline introduced in that thesis has been added as the evaluator class.
 The fairness evaluation is run directly for the fine-tuning process.
-This could be disabled by setting the _detailed_evaluation_ config to false.
+It can be disabled by setting the _detailed_evaluation_ config to false.

-If an experiment file is available in _assets/evaluation_, the evaluator can be started directly, using
+The evaluator can also be started independently, if an experiment output file is available in _assets/evaluation_, after some adaptions in the `__main__`-block.
+Start the run using
 > cd src/utils/
 > python -m evaluator

-The experiment files of the thesis can be used this way.
-Note that the evaluator is not yet configurable, therefore, the filenames must be enabled by uncommenting them in the evaluator class in the _main_ section.
-_This is planned to be cleaned up._

-To create the stratified splits, the evaluator class must be adapted, by enabling _evaluator.run_split_distribution_evaluation_ in the _main_ section and running the same script as above.
-Use _create_splits=True_ to create the splits.
-The current implementation replicates the variant with seed 32.
-The other version requires code adaptions.
-_This is also planned to be cleaned up._

-In order to recreate the full experiment, the data has to be requested via PASSION's webpage, as stated in the thesis.
-Consider that the currently activated model is the ResNet18 (referred as _imagenet_tiny_ in the code).
+#### Stratified splitting experiments: exp5 - 7
+> python -m src.evaluate_experiments --config_path configs/default.yaml --exp5 --exp6 --exp7

+In the background, those experiments will create stratified splits.
+Records in low support groups (support=1) will be added to the training set.

+This creation could also be triggered independently, including a distribution analysis, using
+> cd src/utils/
+> python -m stratified_split_generator

 ## Code and test conventions
 - `black` for code style